With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 I believe it does both in my craft room.

-It not only keeps my ink pads organized, but it also look great on my wall..
+It not only keeps my ink pads organized, but it also looks great on my wall.

-Certainly a chippy old wooden chair is the perfect addition on this back porch.
+Certainly a chippy old wooden chair is the perfect addition on my back porch.

 It makes a beautiful place to display plants.